 I’m not for a moment saying the two incumbents were sidelined because of a lack of diversity, but it’s natural to assume that Edelman must have demonstrated a true commitment on the issue as part of its successful bid to win the business.

 Diversity is as top of mind as ever in the marketing sector, especially advertising.
-Saatchi & Saatchi CEO Kevin Roberts resigned over controversial gender remarks.
+Saatchi & Saatchi executive chairman Kevin Roberts resigned over controversial gender remarks.
 Rapp’s global CEO Alexei Orlov was accused of making racist and sexist remarks in a lawsuit in May.
 And Gustavo Martinez, CEO of J. Walter Thompson, resigned over a discrimination lawsuit in March.

 Kahn told PRWeek: "It’s a bigger issue in the creative world.
 We can only change ourselves and that's what we’re doing to shine a light on our agencies, raise awareness, and help them take a hard look at themselves and their practices."